Understanding the Time Value of Money in Financial Planning

 So, if you invest ₹10,000 at an 8% annual interest rate compounded quarterly, the future value in 5 years will be approximately ₹14,859.47.
 But will this be enough to beat inflation?
 That is why you need to safeguard your financial future by making strategic investments and revamping your financial plans.

-Why Time Value of Money is Important
+Why is Time Value of Money Important for You?

 It is essential to understand the time value of money for several reasons.
 Some of them are given below.

-• Investment Decisions: If you understand TVM, then you can consider whether a given investment opportunity should be pursued.
+- Investment Decisions: If you understand TVM, then you can consider whether a given investment opportunity should be pursued.
 You can compare different investments available to you and select the one that maximizes your return on investment.

-• Assessment of Loans: Chalking out a proper strategy for quick repayment of loans will help you save more in interest costs.
+- Assessment of Loans: Chalking out a proper strategy for quick repayment of loans will help you save more in interest costs.

-• Impact of Inflation: Over time, inflation means that the same amount of money can buy less in terms of real goods or services.
+- Impact of Inflation: Over time, inflation means that the same amount of money can buy less in terms of real goods or services.
 TVM enables you to understand that you need to save/invest more to maintain your buying power.

 How Can You Increase the TVM on Your Investments?